 Perhaps this interest is due to his notorious history of mental health issues.
 Or perhaps his signature brush strokes make the portraits a welcomed addition to his unique body of work.
 Whatever the reason, it’s undeniable that Van Gogh’s self-portraits cause our eyes to linger.

-35 self-portraits, there was one from 1889 that always seemed a little off.
+35 self-portraits; One from 1889 that always seemed a little off

 The painting is owned by Norway’s National Museum and was acquired in 1910, making it the first work by Van Gogh in the world to enter a public collection.
 But in the 70s, art historians began to question the piece.